 You are required to assign a primary category to your app, with the option for a second category as well.

-For more niche, harder to categorize apps, secondary categories can be quite useful:
+For more niche, harder-to-categorize apps, secondary categories can be pretty useful:

-• Are you designing a food delivery app?
-Food and Beverage have you covered as a relevant category.
+- Are you designing a food delivery app?
+Food and Beverage is a relevant category that has you covered.

-They may be fairly broad, but the App Store’s categories give you a chance to be specific about what your app is about.
+They may be pretty broad, but the App Store’s categories give you a chance to be specific about what your app is about.

-Apple gives you increased visibility in your respective categories for popularity, so dominating your category is important if you want to drive growth for your app.
+Apple provides increased visibility in your respective categories based on popularity, making it crucial to dominate your category if you want to drive growth for your app.

 Take a look at the kind of premium visibility a highly popular app like Shopify gets:

-A lot of App Store users use the various categories to find new apps to install, making sure your app is in the right place can ensure you find the right users who can become long-time customers.
+Many App Store users utilize the various categories to discover new apps.
+By placing your app in the right location, you can attract users who are more likely to become long-time customers.

-Apple has a large list of various categories, they cover them in more detail here.
+Apple has an extensive list of various categories; they cover them in more detail here.
 It’s worth taking a close look and deciding on your app’s ideal category before launching.

 Reviews and Feedback